 Nonambulatory time means time not actively moving their bodies during walking or other forms of activity.
 In the case of the Hazda, the time they spend not walking doesn’t necessarily mean they are sitting.
 Even though the time spent resting was found to be equal, they seem to have escaped the metabolic consequences associated with sedentary lifestyles which populations of the industrialized world face.

 What’s different about the way they spend their nonambulatory time?

 In this study, the researchers used accelerometers worn on the Hazda’s thighs to measure their inactivity levels.
 The team also used electromygraphic data and observational data to reach their results: the Hazda spend 7.54–9.9 hours in a state of inactivity each day.

-If this figure seems a little high because the perception is that hunter-gatherers and other indigenous populations of the world are busy all the time, just making their ends meet to survive.
-However, it’s how they spend the nonambulatory time that makes a difference to their health.
+If this figure seems a little high to you, it’s because the common perception is that hunter-gatherers and other indigenous populations of the world are busy all the time, just making their ends meet to survive.
+With the Hazda, it’s how they spend the nonambulatory time that makes a difference to their health.

 The human body wasn’t designed to sit in a sedentary position for extended periods of time.
-However, this study makes it clear that it isn’t that resting itself is fundamentally bad (the human body, mind, and spirit has to have periods of rest in order to function).
+However, based on the amount of time that the Hazda spend not walking, it isn’t that resting itself is fundamentally bad.
+Our human bodies, minds, and spirits have to have periods of rest in order to function.

 Raichlen, David A., et al. “Sitting, Squatting, and the Evolutionary Biology of Human Inactivity.”
 Proceedings of the National Academy of Sciences of the United States of America, https://doi.org/10.1073/pnas.1911868117.